When it comes to social media automation, Edgar is one of the top-notch social media automation tools on the market.

 Either you read a bunch of text or you watch a tutorial.

-Why not make the text into a video while injecting fun to it?
+Why not make the text into a video while injecting fun into it?

 We reached out to Edgar about our intention to make an explainer video for them and conduct an explainer video case study with their website as the ground zero.